Wondering how to build a marketing funnel?

 This determination is typically made based on indicators such as the lead's behavior (e.g. engagement with marketing content) or their profile (e.g. job title or industry).

 Marketing qualified leads are important because they represent a higher quality of lead than non-MQLs.
-You can use automated lead qualification tools to find out which leads are more likely to convert into customers.
+Knowing how to build a marketing funnel allows you to use automated lead qualification tools to spot these high-potential leads.

 3. Use the Right Marketing Campaigns at Each Stage

-There are a number of marketing tactics that can be used at each stage of the marketing funnel to move a customer through to purchase.
+Several marketing tactics can be used at each stage of the marketing funnel to move a customer through to a purchase.

 Let’s see the strategies you can use for each stage.